Pahang: Biodiversity

-Pahang River is the longest river in the Peninsula, and from its headwaters to the estuary it includes virtually all of the natural river types.
+The Pahang River is the longest river on the peninsula, and from its headwaters to the estuary it includes virtually all of the natural river types.
 These range from montane streams, saraca streams and neram rivers to rasau and nipah tidal reaches.
 Water catchments have been defined as covering 81% of the state and more than half of this is forested.
 The huge network of rivers in Pahang is home to freshwater aquatic biodiversity, important to the economy of the state.
 Connecting to this riverine systems are a number of natural freshwater lakes, most notably Bera and Chini lakes.
 Surrounded by a patchwork of dry lowland dipterocarp forests, the lake environment stretches its tentacles into islands of peat swamp forests.
 Rich in wildlife and vegetation, the lakes provide an ecosystem which supports not only a diversity of animal and plant life, but sustains the livelihood of the Orang Asal, the aboriginal people inhabiting the wetlands.

 Most of the coastline is sandy, with rocky headlands at intervals.
 Mangroves and nipah swamps are confined to estuaries and do not occur along the exposed coast.
 These estuaries can be seasonally important to fishermen when rough weather prevents fishing at sea.
 There are limited areas of hard and soft coral offshore, which have been mapped together with coastal features.
 There are many islands off the east coast, the largest being Tioman and Seri Buat islands.
 Besides the island populations of fauna and flora, which sometimes differ genetically from mainland forms of the same species, these islands are of value for the reefs and other bottom features which support marine biological diversity.
 The reefs in particular are sensitive to sedimentation from activities on land.
 These features are related to the maintenance of marine fisheries, an important sector of the coastal economy.
 Tioman, Chebeh, Tulai, Sembilang and Seri Buat islands constitute the Tioman group of islands within the Marine Parks system of Peninsular Malaysia.